AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 However, it is not necessary for a protocol to permit *all* transactions to potentially depend on global state.
 A protocol could specify that certain transactions may depend only on a strictly defined subset of global state, i.e., state is segmented and some of those segments is calculable independently of global state.

-Simplex-chains can use this technique to their advantage by segregating both transactions and state which are specific to PoW reflections.
+Simplex-chains can use this technique to their advantage by segregating both transactions and state which are specific to Proof of Reflections.
 That way, the state of a simplex-chain's reflections is calculable independently of anything else that simplex-chain is doing, i.e., dapp-chain extensions and other simplex-level transactions.

 We could specify the state-transition of simplex-chains (using Ethereum's nomenclature) like this, for example: